 Asia stocks mixed on possible US-China trade snag

-Asian stock markets were mixed Wednesday after investors were rattled by a possible snag in a U.S.-Chinese trade truce following reports Beijing wants Washington to life punitive tariffs.
+Asian stock markets were mixed Wednesday after investors were rattled by a possible snag in a U.S.-Chinese trade truce following reports Beijing wants Washington to lift punitive tariffs.

-Beijing wants 15% tariffs imposed in September on $125 billion of Chinese imports removed as part of a "Phase 1" deal in talks aimed at ending a trade war that threatens global growth, according to news reports.
+Beijing wants 15% tariffs imposed in September on $125 billion of Chinese imports removed as part of a truce in a trade war that threatens global growth, according to news reports.
 There was no sign whether President Donald Trump would agree, which raised the possibility of a new breakdown in negotiations.

 "We see it fit to temper optimism for now," said Vishnu Varathan of Mizuho Bank in a report.

 On Wall Street, the Dow Jones Industrial Average and the Nasdaq closed at record highs Tuesday.
-The Standard & Poor's 500 index closed just below the all-time high reached the previous day.
+The S&P 500 index closed just below the all-time high reached the previous day.

 Gains have been driven by better-than-expected company earnings, interest rate cuts, hopes for a trade truce and a steadily growing economy.